 Layering Necklaces Is An Art— Here’s How to Do It

 Layering necklaces can be tricky, especially when you don’t know which styles pair well together and how to properly wear them without dreaded tangling.
+You also want to layer them in a way so that if you have a custom name necklace, it is on display for everyone to see.
 Choosing pieces that display your children’s names, your wedding date, and of course, your personal style can really amp up your ensemble, so we’ve put together a quick guide on how to layer your favorite jewelry the right way.

 Choose the Right Length